-For Early Childhood Module - Caregiver Resources and Needs items, use the following categories and action levels:
+For the Caregiver Resources and Needs items, use the following categories and action levels:

-- 0 No current need; no need for action or intervention.
-This may be a strength of the caregiver. - 1 History or suspicion of problems; requires monitoring, watchful waiting, or preventive activities.
-This may be an opportunity for strength building. - 2 Problem is interfering with functioning; requires action or intervention to ensure that the need is addressed. - 3 Problems are dangerous or disabling; requires immediate and/or intensive action.
+- 0 No current need; no need for action.
+This may be a resource for the child. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion or disagreement.
+This may be an opportunity for resource building. - Need is interfering with the provision of care; action is required to ensure that the identified need is addressed. - 3 Need prevents the provision of care; requires immediate and/or intensive action.

-EC34.
-SUPERVISION
+46. SUPERVISION